Chapter 6:

 Melissa's eyes widened.

-Dionysus merely raised his hand, and silence fell.
+Dionysus simply raised his hand, commanding silence to the crowd.

-He stared at Lucius for a long moment.
+He kept staring at Lucius for a long moment.

 Lucius tried to speak, but Dionysus lifted a finger.